MIST: Mutual Information Estimation Via Supervised Training: Appendix

 \subsection{MI Estimators}

-We provide an overview of prominent MI estimators for reference in Table~\ref{tab:mi_methods}, categorized by their prediction category, the MI definition considered, and the estimation task.
-Previous works such as \cite{MINE_exp_variance_consistency_tests} have described variational estimators as either discriminative or generative, with discriminative methods learning the ratio between joint and marginal densities directly and generative methods estimating the densities separately before computing the density ratio.
-We broaden this categorization into density and density ratio estimators.
+We provide an overview of prominent MI estimators for reference in Table~\ref{tab:mi_methods}, categorized by the type of estimation they perform, the MI definition considered, and the specific estimation task.
+Previous works have often adopted the terminology introduced by \citep{MINE_exp_variance_consistency_tests}.
+This framework categorizes variational estimators as either discriminative or generative: generative methods estimate the densities individually and discriminative methods estimate the ratio between joint and marginal densities.

+Given the diversity of recent estimation approaches, we broaden this categorization into density and density ratio estimators.
+In this categorization, \textbf{density estimators} estimate MI by approximating the \textit{form or properties of densities} $P_X,P_Y,\text{and } P_{X,Y}$.
+This includes learning the densities explicitly with a generative model (GM, KDE, VCE), approximating densities through k-nearest-neighbor distances (KSG), learning flows to transform the marginal distributions to a tractable distribution (MIENF), or learning score functions (MINDE).
+In contrast, \textbf{density ratio estimators} estimate MI by modeling the \textit{relationship between densities}, primarily in the form of the density ratio $log(\frac{P_{X,Y}}{P_XP_Y})$, without modeling the densities individually.
+This estimation can be performed by learning classifiers ('critics') to distinguish joint and marginal samples (MINE, SMILE, InfoNCE), or learning coupling transforms that map between the joint and marginal product (FMMI).